Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/Overview.md

-# Software Engineering Theory & Application
+# Software Engineering with AI

+Building your AI Playbook

 by Mark Seaman

 ---